wangjenn/dsp/02-editors.md

 What terminal editor will you use?
 How did you make your decision?

->> Emacs.
-It has been recommended by others.
+>> Emacs because it has been recommended by others.

 --